gaac510/bd-jupyter-spark/README.md

 manager and the executors, have to refer to the same source data location.

-The same `data` directory is also mapped to inside the working directory of the Jupyter container, so that any data files can be directly accessed in the Jupyter frontend.
+The same `data` directory is also mapped to inside the working directory of the Jupyter container, so that any data files can be accessed in the Jupyter frontend in case direct manipulation of any data file is desired.

 ### The `x` Script File